rconjoe/blogdor/index.md

 ## This Site is just HTML + CSS

 This blog is intentionally minimalist - just markdown files transformed to HTML using pandoc.
-No JavaScript (except to syntax highlight code - thanks [highlight.js](https://highlightjs.org), no analytics, no cookies - just pure HTML and CSS, because that meets my requirements here.
+No JavaScript, no analytics, no cookies - just pure HTML and CSS, because that meets my requirements here.